misingnoglic/misingnoglic.github.io/_posts/2018-10-20-humanities-for-cs.markdown

 Since it was so encouraged, and because I was a band geek in high school, I decided to pursue a double major in computer science as well as music.
 This was a very cool opportunity for me, as I definitely would not have been able to put as much effort into understanding and performing music otherwise.
 I got to play lute and recorder in an early music ensemble at Brandeis (which was one of the best experiences of my life), and got to take extra classes in music history, theory, and composition.
 I definitely put more effort into my computer science degree, and would not stand a fighting chance competing against other music majors from other universities, but I really appreciated this rounding out of my education.
 In a way, the two majors really complimented each other - when I was sick of CS I could work on music, and vice versa.
 Additionally, I could use my knowledge of music to work on personal projects related to music, or work with professors for cross collaborative work.
 These projects were always my favorite to work on, and my passion really showed in the end results.
 For example, [here]() is a 24 hour project from HackMIT where my team made a touchpad that played music, and [this]() is my final project for an electronic composition class where I made a JavaScript improvisation algorithm.

 Now that I'm graduated from college, and have entered the workforce (dun dun dun), I'm really starting to appreciate having taken these extra classes in the humanities, which have strengthened my writing abilities and communication skill.
 I wish I had taken some more classes in college such as machine learning or linear algebra, but I'm happy with the tradeoffs I made.
 It's a very different part of the brain that's exercised in these classes, but that part of the brain is extremely important for the work I do now.
+I'm also not claiming that I'm some humanities god, with amazing writing and communication skills - I'm far from it actually.
+I actually started this blog because I wanted to try to improve my technical communication skills, since I noticed that they were lacking.
+I'm just sharing what I've found to be useful skills for software engineers that are not often talked about.
 So without further ado, here are my reasons why humanities skills are important for software jobs.

 # Communicating With Others